Good Taste the Only Real Moat Left

 AI as a mirror for your own taste

-- A few clearly weak versions
+- A few weak ones

-- A large cluster of acceptable versions
+- A big cluster of acceptable ones

 | Layer | AI and LLMs do well | Humans still need to do |